wwwtyro/node-ovrsdk/README.md

-### Node FFI wrapper for the 0.3.1 Oculus VR SDK C API
+### Node FFI wrapper for the 0.3.2 Oculus VR SDK C API

-This wrapper includes a compiled Windows DLL (others will be released when the SDK supports them), so no need to compile it (unless you want to, that's fine too).
+This wrapper includes a compiled Windows DLL and Linux .so (OSX will be added when I get a dev machine), so no need to compile it (unless you want to, that's fine too).

 Not all functionality is yet included.
 Please see the source for more details.